 On November 3, 2010, another auction was opened for Old Orchard Shoal Lighthouse.
 A note on the auction website indicated that the GSA was mandated to obtain estimated fair market value for its properties and opening bids for the lighthouse would begin this time at $45,000.
 A sentence in the updated Invitation for Bids read, “The minimum bid amount does not represent the value of the property, but rather presents a reasonable starting point for the on-line auction, which is being re-opened.”
 This was followed by the proviso that the government reserves the right to reject any and all bids.

 This third auction for Old Orchard Shoal Lighthouse ended on December 1st with a bid of $95,000 placed by “LYBSSZYA.”
-This auction attracted four bidders, and the previous winner, “jvscalia,” had a high bid of $90,000.
+This auction attracted four bidders, and the previous winner, “jvscalia,” fell short with a bid of $90,000.

-Hurricane Sandy struck New York and New Jersey on October 29, 2012, cutting power for millions and destroying billions of dollars’ worth of property with its far-reaching storm surge.
+Hurricane Sandy struck New York and New Jersey on October 29, 2012, cutting power for millions and destroying billions of dollars of property with its far-reaching storm surge.
 Sandy claimed numerous lives and swept away Old Orchard Shoal Lighthouse, leaving behind just a mound of riprap and concrete landings.

 On December 4, 2012, John Scalia, owner of Romer Shoal Lighthouse, sponsored an event to remember Old Orchard Shoal Lighthouse where Linda Dianto, executive director of the National Lighthouse Museum, announced plans to recover and reconstruct the lighthouse on the museum grounds.
 Calling it a Humpty-Dumpty project, Dianto already has enlisted the support of the Coast Guard and National Oceanic and Atmospheric Administration but still needs to obtain salvage rights from the current owner before the recovery can begin.
 Once rebuilt, the lighthouse would be a memorial to those who perished in Hurricane Sandy.